 A concert by Quinta Essentia is a magical time in which the endless possibilities of the recorder can be experienced.
 Performing in an eclectic and very musical way, Quinta Essentia introduces the versatility of the recorder and its family of instruments in different musical settings.
 In an unusual and independent ensemble line-up the Ensemble shows that the recorder is a delightful musical instrument suitable for all audiences.

-In its international career the group has performed in Portugal, United States, France, Bolivia, Namibia, China, Italy and Germany, giving concerts at important events such as the opening of the Francesco Maria Ruspoli Prize for baroque music in Italy, and at festivals dedicated to Early Music, at the International Festival of American Renaissance and Baroque Music “Misiones de Chiquitos”, the Festival Les Festes Baroques en Terre des Graves et du Sauternais, at Whitewater Early Music Festival and at Encontro de Música Antiga de Loulé and Woodend Winter Arts Festival.
+In its international career the group has performed in Australia, Portugal, United States, France, Bolivia, Namibia, China, Italy and Germany, giving concerts at important events such as the opening of the Francesco Maria Ruspoli Prize for baroque music in Italy, and at festivals dedicated to Early Music, at the International Festival of American Renaissance and Baroque Music “Misiones de Chiquitos”, the Festival Les Festes Baroques en Terre des Graves et du Sauternais, at Whitewater Early Music Festival, at Encontro de Música Antiga de Loulé and Woodend Winter Arts Festival.